 If a tenancy has officially rolled into a periodic tenancy, then a landlord can serve a Section 21 notice at any point, informing the tenant to leave in two months time (assuming rent is paid on a month-by-month basis).
 The notice given must also expire on the last day of a rent period.
 Again, this is NOT an “eviction” process- this is the landlord simply saying, “the tenancy has expired, I would now like you to vacate the property”

-I received the email below a few weeks ago, and it’s quite a good example to help explain the situation with a real life scenario.
+I received the email below a few weeks ago, and it’s quite a good example of a real life case.

 We reported our landlord for not using Gas Safe Registered Contractor for fitting in new boiler, he has admitted to GAS SAFE that this is correct, and matter is being investigated.
 Landlord has now given us notice to quit, do we have any rights regarding this

-If you look through the list of grounds for eviction, there is nothing there which states a landlord has the right to evict their tenant for reporting a landlord for neglecting their legal responsibilities (go figure).
-So a landlord cannot serve a valid Section 8 notice (evict the tenant) based on the scenario above.
-However, the landlord has the legal right to serve a Section 21 notice, even if the tenant did nothing wrong besides from rub the landlord the wrong way (not in a good way) by doing the right thing!
-In that case, the tenant may have to vacate the property at the end of the tenancy or periodic tenancy (assuming the notice is served correctly).
+If you look through the list of grounds for eviction, there is nothing in there which states a landlord has the right to evict their tenant for reporting a landlord for neglecting their legal responsibilities (go figure).
+So a landlord cannot serve a valid Section 8 notice (“notice to quit”) based on the scenario above.